PacificBiosciences/sawfish/docs/user_guide.md

 value is listed in column 4.
 Note that any region segmented into the 'excluded' state will be represented as an uncovered gap in the region coverage.

+This file will not appear in the output for any sample run with the `--disable-cnv` discover step option.

 ##### GC-bias corrected depth track

 The bigwig file `gc_bias_corrected_depth.bw` provides binned depth values enumerated from the sample alignment file and